Master this 5-Step Negotiation Process

 When under stress and pressure, you can become so emotionally involved that you revert to instinct rather than logic.
 This means that you react rather than respond.
 Meaning that you either try to dominate the process or ultimately give in to the other party’s needs.

 Again, this all comes back to preparation, but having a weak pre-negotiation position is a cardinal sin.
-If you haven’t identified the other party’s needs, desires and plans, you can’t accurately position your offering.
-What happens is that you leave yourself open and vulnerable to being asked for discounts or terms you don’t feel comfortable providing.
+If you haven’t identified the other party’s needs, desires, and plans, you can’t accurately position your offering.
+You leave yourself open and vulnerable to being asked for discounts or terms you don’t feel comfortable providing.

 Talking Too Much

 Don’t talk yourself out of a win-win negotiation by talking too much.
-Too many salespeople think they need to do all of the talking when meeting for a negotiation.
-What happens is they dominate the conversation, leaving little time for the other party to share anything about themselves or what they’re looking to achieve from the deal.
+Too many salespeople think they need to do all the talking when meeting for a negotiation.
+They dominate the conversation, leaving little time for the other party to share anything about themselves or what they’re looking to achieve from the deal.

 Aiming for a Win-lose negotiation

-Don’t assume that “the pie is fixed”; as stated before; a win-lose solution may seem beneficial if the deals skew in your favour, but other businesses will not want to do business with your company if the deals feel one-sided.
-This situation runs the risk of neither party getting what they were looking for, which creates a lose-lose negotiation.
+Don’t assume that “the pie is fixed”; as stated before, a win-lose solution may seem beneficial if the deals skew in your favor, but other businesses will not want to do business with your company if the deals feel one-sided.
+This situation risks neither party getting what they were looking for, which creates a lose-lose negotiation.

-Ultimately leaving both parties frustrated and unhappy, which is bad for employee morale and repeat business.
+Ultimately leaving both parties frustrated and unhappy is bad for employee morale and repeat business.

 Also read: